RaphaGil/RaphaGil/README.md

 ## 💫 About Me:

-I'm diving into the world of <b>web development</b> at Edx Bootcamp in London.
+I'm diving into the world of <b>development</b> at Edx Bootcamp in London.
 Believe it or not, I used to play with chemicals before this—mixing stuff up and watching the <b>magic happen</b>.
 But now, I'm swapping test tubes 🧪for code 💻 and loving it!
 The way web developers work their magic has always <b>fascinated</b> me.